hugoduncan/makejack/readme.md

 Build and maintain your clojure projects.

-Makejack is a clojure CLI tool for building clojure projects, and a library for writing you own build tasks.
+Makejack is a clojure CLI tool, and a library for writing you own build tasks.

 Start your project using the built in tasks, and as your needs grow, easily customise the tasks to make them your own.